tniedbala/dataframeql/README.md

 <br><hr>

 ### 5. Calculated Columns
-While string column names are passed as arguments to `SELECT()` for simple column selection, keyword arguments can be used to pass functions that will be used to generate calculated columns:
+While string column names are passed as arguments to `SELECT()` for simple column selection, keyword arguments can be used to pass functions that produce calculated columns:

 ```python
 import pandas as pd